dougeby/IntuneDocs/InTuneDocs/GetStarted/mobile-device-management-capabilities-in-microsoft-intune.md

 ---
 # Mobile device management capabilities of Microsoft Intune

 Microsoft Intune lets you manage a range of devices by *enrolling* them into the service.
-Users can then use a *company portal* to perform operations such as browsing and installing apps, ensuring that their devices are compliant with company policies, and contacting their IT support.
+You can enroll some device types yourself, or users can enroll using the *company portal* app.
+This also lets them perform operations like browsing and installing apps, ensuring that their devices are compliant with company policies, and contacting their IT support.

 This topic gives a full list of the capabilities that you get after you enroll your device.